-Despite periodic efforts to tear it down as an “old technology” for qualified lead generation, email remains highly active.
+Despite periodic efforts to tear it down as an “old technology” for qualified digital lead generation, email remains highly active.
 In case you missed it, I wrote about this last week in our post “Why Telemarketing Trumps Email for Lead Generation“.
 This point is particularly the case when using marketing automation features typical in customer relationship management software.

 Using data gathering and analytics, marketing teams can more precisely develop campaigns that target the right prospects with the right messages.
 Sales teams can also set up automated campaigns that deliver messages at predetermined intervals.
 A call-to-action unique to the needs of the target recipient can contribute to clicks on your site and help with acquiring new leads that you can nurture over time.
 If used correctly, email marketing can be a very powerful medium for staying in touch with your prospects until they are ready to engage with you more directly.

 A word of advice – segment your users into their relevant categories and only send relevant content to each segment.

 Content marketing has become a top element of digital B2B lead generation.
 It includes precisely crafted messages in such forms as blog posts, white papers, ebooks, and videos that are helpful or valuable to the reader.
 The most successful content marketers consider the problems and motives of the prospective customers they’re targeting.

 Content outlines a problem or concern from a prospect’s point of view and presents resolutions.
 Optimising articles for search engines can increase the eyeballs that see content.
 To generate leads, though, you need a strong story that appeals to the interests of the intended reader.
 Content syndication is a significant extension of a content marketing strategy.
 It is the delivery of your content through other websites or publishers.
 You can manage syndication yourself, but another option is to work with a company that specialises in this method of distributing your message through the right channels that hit your target audience.